federicodiazgerstner/federicodiazgerstner/README.md

 Front-End Development w/ React @ [CourseIT](https://courseit.com.ar/)

 ---
 Passionate about technology and eager to start my professional career as a Software Developer, I've learned Front-End Development @ CourseIT, where I used React, Javascript, HTML & CSS as the core technologies for the practice projects.
+I've learned Node.js watching helpful videos on social media.

 I'm also taking a undergraduate degree @ UADE, where I started learning Python and I'll learn JAVA in the upcoming years.